-Series F1, Series F2 and Series F3 units have generally the same attributes as Series F units, but the incentive fees payable in respect of F1, F2 and F3 units is calculated with reference to different high water marks for each of these series.
+- and - the same attributes as Series F units, but the incentive fees payable in respect of F1.
+F2 and F3 units is Series F3: calculated with reference to different high water marks for each of these series.
 Series F1, Series F2 and Series F3 units were issued only in connection with a fund merger to unitholders of the terminated fund to preserve and track the different high water marks of the terminated series.